viodotcom/data-engineer-assignment/README.md

 ## Evaluation

-We expect the solution to be self-contained, as the sample infrastructure provided Therefore, we will test your solution by running:
+We expect the solution to be self-contained, as the sample infrastructure provided.
+Therefore, we will test your solution by running:

 ```bash
 $ docker-compose up
 ```

 > **_NOTE_**: We suggest using the Makefile to run all the necessary steps in the `client` container, like we do in the sample.
-However, you are free to do it any way you want, as long as everything that needs to run happens automatically when the containers are launched.
+However, you are free to do it any way you want, as long as everything that needs to run does so automatically when the containers are launched.

 We will then use the AWS CLI in the `client` container to inspect S3 and its contents: